Welcome to our Florida Keys road trip planner.

 We bought discounted tickets on Groupon and recommend you to check there before a visit – there’s almost always a Coral Castle deal available.

-We walked around the Coral Castle and looked at Ed’s many creations for about 40 minutes and enjoyed the experience.
+We walked around the Coral Castle and looked at Ed’s many creations for about 40 minutes and enjoyed the experience on our Florida Keys drive from Miami.

 Coral Castle is located at 28655 S Dixie Hwy, Homestead, FL